- Places to Explore

 - German Phrases

 Bingen overlooks the Nahe-Rhine conflux near a treacherous stretch of shallows and rapids known as the Binger Loch (Bingen Hole).
-Early on, Bingen developed into an important commercial center, for it was here—as in Rüdesheim on the opposite shore—that goods were moved from ship to shore to circumvent the unnavigable waters.
+Early on, Bingen developed into an important commercial center, for it was here—as in Rüdesheim on the opposite shore—that goods were moved from ship to shore to circumvent the impassable waters.
 Bingen was also the crossroads of Roman trade routes between Mainz, Koblenz, and Trier.
 Thanks to this central location, it grew into a major center of the wine trade and remains so today.
-Wine is celebrated during 11 days of merrymaking in early September at the annual Winzerfest.
+Wine is celebrated during 11 days of merrymaking in late August and early September at the annual Winzerfest.

 Bingen at a Glance